THIS UNIT

 Extension Lesson Plan Downloadable/Editable versions of this lesson plan.
 Letter from Samuel Q. Richardson to Governor Hamilton This printable primary source document analysis is a student activity to research the role of the Freedmen’s Bureau in Texas.
 Students will review a primary source letter to determine some of the problems that the Freedman’s Bureau were expected to resolve.

-Extension 45-60 min English none 75C
+Extension 45-60 min none 75C

-Voices of Reconstruction: African American and Women’s Perspectives
+Voices of African American and Women’s Perspectives

 The period of Reconstruction is often referred to as a “failure” in its attempts to reunify the nation and advance equality for the newly freed black Americans.
 This lesson will focus on the influences and contributions of women and African Americans during the Reconstruction era to shed light on some of the positive actions and progress during the era.